aa-abhinavacharya/MySQL_For_Advanced_Ecommerce_Data_Analysis/README.md

 ![Alt text](https://github.com/aa-abhinavacharya/MySQL_For_Advanced_Ecommerce_Data_Analysis/blob/main/solution2.JPG))

+Conclusion from QUESTION 2 result :-

+The data shows a consistent increase in both nonbrand and brand Gsearch sessions and orders over the months.
+While nonbrand sessions and orders significantly outpace brand campaigns, brand sessions and orders do show gradual growth, particularly in the later months.
+This indicates that brand campaigns are gaining traction, and highlighting this upward trend in brand performance could be an impactful story to share.

 QUESTION 3 :- While we’re on Gsearch, could you dive into nonbrand, and **pull monthly sessions and orders split by device type?** I want to flex our analytical muscles a little and show the board we really know our traffic sources.

 ```sql